andrzejdus/parking-space-occupancy-web/README.md

 npm install
 npm start
 ```
-Node.js app will serve static content, respond to API endpoints and communicate with client using [socket.io](https://github.com/socketio/socket.io).
+Node.js app will serve static content (from `dist` directory), respond to API endpoints and communicate with client using [socket.io](https://github.com/socketio/socket.io).

 # Scripts
 ### `npm start`
 Runs the app in the development or production mode (depending on NODE_ENV).<br>
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-In production mode only node server is started.
+In production mode only Node.JS server is started.
-In development webpack which proxies requests to node server is started too.
+In development webpack, which proxies requests to node server, is started too.

 ### `watch`
 ### `build`